linode/docs/docs/products/platform/accounts/guides/2fa/index.md

 1. Open the app for your preferred 2FA provider on your smartphone or desktop.
 For help choosing a provider, see [Choosing a 2FA Provider](#choosing-a-2fa-provider).

-1. The next step is to configure the app to automatically generate OTP tokens for use with Linode's 2FA feature.
+1. The next step is to configure the app to automatically generate OTP tokens for use with Cloud Manager's 2FA feature.
 The process varies depending on the app you are using.
 Within most dedicated authenticator apps, you can add an account.
-For password managers, edit or add a Linode login entry and add a one-time passcode (1Password), two-factor code (Keeper), or the equivalent field within your app.
+For password managers, edit or add a Cloud Manager login entry and add a one-time passcode (1Password), two-factor code (Keeper), or the equivalent field within your app.
 Then either scan the Cloud Manager's 2FA QR code or manually enter the secret key (also called a setup key or code).
 On mobile devices, you can use your phone's camera to scan the QR code.
 Desktop applications instead can typically scan the QR through their own custom screen capture tool.
 If you need further help, you can consult the documentation for your 2FA provider.

 1. Once 2FA has been configured in your 2FA provider, a time-sensitive OTP token is generated.
 This token refreshes every 30 seconds.
 Copy this token and, within the Cloud Manager, paste it to the **Token** field and click **Confirm Token**.